kaspernj/api_maker/README.md

 end
 ```

+Install the ERB loader for Webpack, and make sure it doesn't ignore the `node_modules` folder.

 ## Resources

 ApiMaker will only create models, endpoints and serializers for ActiveRecord models that are defined as resources.
 So be sure to add resources under `app/api_maker/resources` for your models first.
 You can add some helper methods if you want to use in your resources like `current_user` and `signed_in_as_admin?`.